RubixML/ML/docs/preprocessing.md

 - [Stop Word Filter](transformers/stop-word-filter.md)

 ## Transformer Pipelines
-You can automate the application of a series of transformations to a dataset using the [Pipeline](pipeline.md) meta-estimator.
-Whenever a dataset is passed to an estimator wrapped in a Pipeline it will automatically be transformed before it hits the method context.
-Pipeline objects are also [Persistable](persistable.md) which allows you to save and load the state of the transformer fittings between processes.
-Let's say we wanted to build a pipeline to normalize some blobs of text, extract the word count vectors, and then transform them by their inverse document frequency - a common series of data transformations for natural language processing (NLP).
-We could build such a pipeline by passing the transformers in the order we want them applied along with a base estimator to Pipeline's constructor.
+You can automate the application of a series of transformations using the [Pipeline](pipeline.md) meta-estimator.
+In addition, Pipeline objects are [Persistable](persistable.md) which allow you to save and load the transformer fittings between processes.

+Let's say we wanted to build a pipeline to normalize some blobs of text, extract the word count vectors, and then transform them by their inverse document frequency - a common series of transformations for natural language processing (NLP).
+We could build such a pipeline by passing the transformers in the order we want them applied along with a base estimator to Pipeline's constructor like in the example below.

 ```php
 use Rubix\ML\Pipeline;